Crazy Taxi

 Crazy Taxi is a series of racing games developed by Hitmaker and published by Sega.
 It was first available as an arcade video game in 1999, then released for the Dreamcast console in 2000.
-It is the third best-selling Dreamcast game in the United States, selling over a million copies.
-The game was later ported to the PlayStation 2, GameCube, and IBM PC compatibles with sequels also appearing on the Xbox, Game Boy Advance, and PlayStation Portable systems.
+It is the third-best-selling Dreamcast game in the United States, selling over a million copies.
+The game was ported to the PlayStation 2, GameCube, and IBM PC compatibles with sequels appearing on the Xbox, Game Boy Advance, and PlayStation Portable systems.

 Each game has the player assume the role of a taxi driver who must accumulate money by delivering passengers to their destinations in the fastest time possible, earning tips by performing "crazy stunts" before the time runs out.
-The franchise has been recognized for its innovative gameplay design which is easy to learn but difficult to master, its use of in-game advertising, and its soundtrack music provided by the bands The Offspring and Bad Religion.
+The franchise has been recognized for its innovative gameplay design which is easy to learn but difficult to master, its in-game advertising, and its soundtrack provided by the bands the Offspring and Bad Religion.
 The core gameplay mechanic was patented by Sega, leading to at least one lawsuit over similar gameplay in The Simpsons: Road Rage, which was settled out of court.

 Gameplay

 The player picks up a passenger in Crazy Taxi.
-The image of the passenger's destination is shown to the left, while another potential passenger is shown in the background (with a "$" symbol over his/her head).
+The image of the passenger's destination is shown to the left, while another potential passenger is shown in the background (with a "$" symbol over their head).

-The player follows the on-screen arrow to deliver the passenger to his/her destination before the main time (upper left) and the passenger timer (green number in center) runs out.
+The player follows the on-screen arrow to deliver the passenger to their destination before the main time (upper left) and the passenger timer (green number in center) runs out.
 The player can earn extra tips by pulling off stunts.

-Crazy Taxi and its sequels are score attack games that all employ the same fundamental rules and mechanics.
-The player controls one of several taxi drivers in a fictional city, looking for fares and then taking them to their destination in the fastest time possible.
+Crazy Taxi and its sequels are score attack games that employ the same fundamental rules and mechanics.
+The player controls one of several taxi drivers in a fictional city, looking for fares and taking them to their destination in the fastest time possible.
 The player must perform this while time still remains on an overall gameplay clock.
 Passengers looking for rides are indicated by an overhead marker that is colored to represent the distance to their intended destination.
 The color marker ranges from red indicating short trips, to yellow for intermediate distances, and to green indicating long ones.
 When a passenger is picked up, the player is awarded additional time on the countdown clock.
 Furthermore, a second countdown timer is started, representing how quickly the passenger needs to be at their destination.
 While a passenger is in the taxi, a large green arrow is shown on the player's HUD that points in the general direction of the passenger's destination to help guide the player through the map.